Has your friend been talking about suicide?

 - Support Them During the Call -

 In some cases, making the phone call for them while they sit with you can be a huge relief.
-It may have been hard to share all of that with you, and to share it all over again could be asking too much.
-Instead, offer to call for them and share what’s going on to the person on the other end of the helpline.
-It may be awkward, but it can take the weight off of your friend’s shoulders and help them feel supported by you.
+Being vulnerable can take a lot of energy out of a person, especially if they just shared all of this with you.
+Offer to call a helpline for them and share with the crisis counselor what is going on.
+It may be awkward, but it can take the weight off your friend’s shoulders and help them feel supported by you.

-Remember that it is important to have a counselor, doctor, or other mental health professional make an assessment of how serious your friend is about ending their life.
-Although it might seem hard or scary to reach out to someone you both don’t know very well, these people have been trained to help your friend deal with their emotions.
+Remember that it is crucial to have a counselor, doctor, or other mental health professional assess how serious your friend is about ending their life.
+Although it might seem hard or scary to reach out to someone you both don’t know very well, these trained professionals can help your friend deal with their emotions.

 If Your Friend Refuses To Get Help

-If they will not go for help, you should go to talk to a family member, counselor, or anyone else you trust.
+If they do not get help, you should talk to a family member, counselor, or other trusted adult.
 It is important to take the threat seriously until a mental health professional has had a chance to talk to your friend to see how they are feeling.
 You can offer to go with them if that makes it easier.

-Telling them that you’re going to let an adult know could help them from feeling like trust hasn’t been broken, however, they may still be upset.
+Telling them that you’re going to let an adult know could help them feel like you aren’t going behind their back; however, they may still be upset.
 Remember, it’s better they get help than not.

 You can also get help from agencies specializing in crisis intervention and suicide prevention like the Lifeline.
 Don’t feel nervous to call Lines for Life because you are worried about your friend.
 Check out our article on What to Expect When Calling a Helpline if the thought of calling a helpline makes you nervous.